indicatorTax and Protection

 • Residential property held in your capacity as trustee of a bare trust.

 An owner usually refers to the people registered as owners of the property with Land Titles, rather than the beneficial owner.
 However, it can also include people who do not own property, having only the right to long-term use of a property.
-If you have the right to use the property for the remainder of your life (a life estate or life lease) or hold a continuous long-term lease, you may be considered an owner of that property and need to file a UHT return.
+If you have the right to use the property for the remainder of your life (a life estate or life lease) or hold a continuous long-term lease, you may be considered an owner of that property and need to file a UHT return, unless you meet the definition of an excluded owner.

 A separate filing is required for each residential property.
 This filing obligation cannot be ignored.
 If you are required to file a UHT return and fail to do so, you may be subject to large penalties.
-For individuals, this penalty is at least $5,000, while corporations and other entities face a penalty of at least $10,000.
+Assuming that the changes announced in the 2023 Fall Economic Statement are implemented, this penalty is a minimum of $1,000 per failure for individuals, while corporations and other entities face a penalty of $2,000 per failure.
 The penalty increases over time if your return remains unfiled.
 This failure-to-file penalty applies even if you do not actually owe tax under the UHT.

 If you owned residential real estate on Dec.
 31 of the previous year—whether personally, through a corporation, or as a member of a partnership or trustee of a trust—you should seek advice from your tax advisor about whether you are required to file a UHT return.